artall64/hack-cyprus-2019/README.md

 Project on the hack-cyprus-2019 hackathon

 ### Idea for to be implemented:
-Crypto paying widget for the merchants suplied wiht trezor blockbook based backend.
+Crypto paying widget for the merchants.
+Webhook based notification of mechant on incoming payment.

 ### Prerequisites & assumption
 - Merchant has bitcoin address or seed pharase.
 For the demo purposes we seed and address will be created using https://iancoleman.io/bip39/ website.